kglw-dot-net/phase1/blog/_drafts/review-polygondwanaland-graphic-novel.md

 ---
-title: Review of "Polygondwanaland" graphic novel (Courtney and Peña)
+title: Review of "Polygondwanaland" graphic novel (by Joe Courtney and Jorge Peña)
 author: David Kane
 ---